yapshinn/moe-kuochuansec/_secondary-1-registration/Sec One e Registration (2022)/Secondary One e Registration (2022).md

   <tr>
     <td>4</td>
     <td>MOE Financial Assistance Scheme (FAS) / School-based Financial Assistance</td>
-    <td>If you wish to apply for financial assistance, please use <a href="https://kuochuanpresbyteriansec-moe-edu-sg-admin.cwp.sg/admission/financial-assistant-scheme">this form</a> to do so.<br>You are strongly advised to complete the form beforehand and submit all relevant supporting document to us in person at General Office.<br>Please do note that our school office hour is Monday to Friday, between 8am to 5pm.</td>
+    <td>If you wish to apply for financial assistance, please use <a href="https://kuochuanpresbyteriansec-moe-edu-sg-admin.cwp.sg/admission/financial-assistant-scheme">this form</a> to <b><font size=5>(LINK DOES NOT WORK)</font></b> do so.<br>You are strongly advised to complete the form beforehand and submit all relevant supporting document to us in person at General Office.<br>Please do note that our school office hour is Monday to Friday, between 8am to 5pm.</td>
   </tr>
   <tr>
     <td>5</td>